aslpavel/async/README.txt

                 Continue with function "func" with result as argument

             ContinueWithAsync (async:Func<T, Future<TResult>>) -> Future<TResult>
-                ntinue with asynchronous function "async" and pass result as argume
+                Continue with asynchronous function "async" and pass result as argume

     Core:
         Asynchronous core for IO/Sleep operations